Our Research

 For5682 Project

-In this project we study how Bh affects the barley colonization by other microbes, both directly by microbial antagonisms and indirectly by inducing physiological changes within the barley host plant.
-We focus on microbes of the barley microbiota and dominant invaders with both, biotrophic and necrotrophic lifestyles.
+In this project, we investigate how Bh influences barley colonization by other microbes—both directly through microbial antagonism and indirectly by triggering physiological changes in the host plant.
+Our focus lies on members of the native barley microbiota as well as dominant microbial invaders with biotrophic or necrotrophic lifestyles.

 © Isabel Saur